FeatureBaseDB/python-pilosa/README.md

 # Get the result
 result = response.result

-# Deal with the result
+# Act on the result
 if result:
     bits = result.bitmap.bits
     print("Got bits: ", bits)